oracle-livelabs/database/kubernetes-for-oracledbas/prepare-setup/prepare-setup-freetier.md

 ## Introduction

-In this lab, we will create the Oracle Cloud Infrastructure Policies required for least-privilege provisioning of the infrastructure and a Compartment to isolate the cloud resources created for this workshop.
+In this lab, we will create the Oracle Cloud Infrastructure (OCI) Compartment to isolate the cloud resources created for this workshop.

 *Estimated Lab Time:* 5 minutes